pyscf/pyscf.github.io/source/user/mcscf.rst

  2) Specifying the active space orbitals as a list of molecular orbital (MO) indices.
    This is often useful combined with a visual analysis of localized orbitals (see the section on localized orbitals).
-  The user can "manually" select the MO orbital indices (in a 1-based indexing scheme) and pass them to the ``sort_mo`` function.
+  The user can select the MO orbital indices "manually" and pass them to the ``sort_mo`` function.
+NB!
+The orbitals are numbered from 1, not 0.
   See :source:`examples/mcscf/10-define_cas_space.py` and :source:`examples/mcscf/34-init_guess_localization.py` for more details.

 .. code-block:: python